 The biggest bank in the world at the moment is the Industrial and Commerce Bank of China with $3.62 trillionin total assets.
 The biggest non-Chinese bank is JP Morgan Chase, currently 6th in the world, behind 4 other Chinese banks and England’s HSBC Holdings.

 So is that how banks make money?

 Well, here is an interesting question.
-What is you, the customer, wants to take out most of your money or start spending your deposits?
-This has been a problem for the banks known as “bank runs” where a large number of people withdraw their savings from banks over fear of insolvency.
+What if you, the customer, want to take out most of your money or start spending your deposits?
+This has been a problem for the banks known as “bank runs” where a large number of people withdraw their savings from banks over the fear of insolvency.

 To mitigate this problem the government has interfered to secure people’s savings by establishing the FDIC to guarantee that if their deposits cannot be given back, they’ll be insured for $250,000.
 As a customer, this sounds really good.
 But it poses another benefit for the banks.
 If the government will lend a helping hand and depositors are always guaranteed their money back.
 So what prevents banks from acting unethically with their customers’ money?
 What’s preventing them from being as risky as possible, when knowing that the government will bail them out in the worst-case scenario.
 So now we can see how banks work in the late 20th and 21st centuries.
 It might not be a secret after all.
 And yet most of them have the power to act as they do.